Tetsu Kariya

-Tetsuya Totsukaborn (戸塚 哲也, Totsukaborn Tetsuya), also known as Tetsu Kariya (雁屋 哲, Kariya Tetsu), Ageta Shinya, Ryu Setaki, and Kariya F., is a Japanese manga artist and essayist.
+Tetsuya Totsuka (戸塚 哲也, Totsuka Tetsuya), also known as Tetsu Kariya (雁屋 哲, Kariya Tetsu), Ageta Shinya, Ryu Setaki, and Kariya F., is a Japanese manga artist and essayist.
 He is best known for writing the manga series Oishinbo, one of the best-selling manga series in history.
 The series was a perennial best-seller, selling 1.2 million copies per volume, for a total of more than 135 million copies sold.
 It has also been adapted into anime, games, TV dramas, and films.

 In March 2016, Kariya announced on his blog that he wanted to end the manga after it returned from hiatus.
 He wrote that "30 years is too long for many things" and that he believed "it's about time to end it.

 Early life

 Born on October 6, 1941 (30th year of the Republic of China) in Beijing, Republic of China.
 After the war, he returned to Japan and grew up in Denenchofu, Tokyo.
 He was in and out of hospitals during his elementary and middle school years due to tuberculous infections, and had to see doctors frequently, so he wanted to become a doctor himself, but he was disgusted by the gloominess of the University of Tokyo Hospital building and changed his goal.
 After graduating from Tokyo Metropolitan Koyamadai High School, he majored in quantum mechanics at the Department of Basic Sciences, College of Arts and Sciences, University of Tokyo.

 When he entered university, he wanted to be a scholar, but in the summer of his fourth year, he decided that "rather than staying at university, I wanted to learn about the realities of human society in a more realistic way" and after graduating, he joined the advertising agency Dentsu, where he worked as a company employee for three years and nine months.
 However, he was unable to adapt to the corporate structure, and while still employed there, he began working as a manga author.
 After leaving the company in 1974, he began working full-time as a freelancer.
 In the early days, he mainly wrote manga for men's magazines and boys' magazines, and some of his works were adapted for television and movies.

 In 1983, he began serializing the gourmet manga Oishinbo, illustrated by Akira Hanasaki.
 In 1988, he moved to Sydney, Australia.
 He has also published essays about Japanese food.
 In the late 1990s, he published the manga Shoot the Bat! and manga The Japanese and the Emperor, illustrated by Sugar Sato, in the opinion magazine Weekly Friday.